-I don’t know anyone who doesn’t have regret after losing control in his or her responses.
-Justified as you felt at the time, you wish you could take back the label you slapped on him, or the way you compared her to her mom.
+I don’t know anyone who doesn’t have regret after losing control of their responses.
+Justified as you felt at the time, you wish you could take back the label you slapped on him or the way you compared her to her mom.
 Or worse.

 Here’s something you can take to the bank.
-If the momentum of your conflict isn’t moving toward resolution, it won’t be resolved unless someone or something changes.
+If the momentum of your conflict isn’t moving toward resolution, it will only be resolved if someone or something changes.

-Increased tone or volume or creativity or strength with words, or the threatening nature of our actions, won’t force our spouses to change!
+Increased tone, volume, creativity, or strength with words, or the threatening nature of our actions won’t force our spouses to change!
 At least not for the better.
 It might shut them down to give you the appearance of getting your point across or “winning.”